SirPole/ant-dev/README.md

 # Nice to have

-Create aliases for your commands, for example:

- - `alias dockup='docker-compose up -d && docker-compose exec web /bin/bash'`
- - `alias dockdown='docker-compose down'`
+- Copy command interpreters from this repo to your path.
+They will allow you to run familiar commands from your bash inside the docker container.

+    - For linux, use `usr/local/bin` directory.
+    - For windows, either put them in any directory in your PATH, or create your own and [add that to PATH](https://www.howtogeek.com/118594/how-to-edit-your-system-path-for-easy-command-line-access/).

+    &nbsp;

+    - **dockup** - Starts containers and presents you with interactive shell.
+    - **dockdown** - Stops and removes containers.

+    &nbsp;

+    - **composer** - Starts composer in container.
+    - **node** - Starts node.js in container.
+    - **npm** - Starts npm in container.
+    - **php** - Starts php in container.
+    - **ncu** - [npm-check-updates](https://www.npmjs.com/package/npm-check-updates) looks up updates for packages defined in package.json.
+    - **sass-lint** - [sass-lint](https://www.npmjs.com/package/sass-lint) Useful for linting sass/scss [inside phpstorm](https://plugins.jetbrains.com/plugin/8171-sass-lint)
+    - **tldr** - [tldr](http://tldr.sh/) Simplified man pages for commands you don't remember.
+    - **wba** - [webpack-bundle-analyzer](https://www.npmjs.com/package/webpack-bundle-analyzer) Visualizes built static resources.
+Helps to find bottlenecks and duplicates.

-Create hosts entry for yourself, so you won't have to use localhost, use `ant.loc` or `anything.loc` for example.
+- Create hosts entry for yourself, so you won't have to use localhost, use `ant.loc` or `anything.loc` for example.
 Your urls would be much more user friendly.

 # Useful links